Theory of Operation: Test & Accept Platform

 One of the key innovations in our platform is the implementation of a comprehensive versioning system for Statements of Work.
 This solves several critical problems encountered in traditional project management:

-- Change Traceability: Each modification to requirements is tracked with complete history and attribution
+• Change Traceability: Each modification to task items and criteria is tracked with complete history and attribution

-This versioning approach eliminates the confusion common in projects where requirements evolve over time, providing clarity and accountability throughout the development lifecycle.
+This versioning approach eliminates the confusion common in projects where task items evolve over time, providing clarity and accountability throughout the development lifecycle.

 Core Concepts